ESTP Personality Type: The Complete Guide

 2. MBTI is a framework to improve self-awareness.

-3. MBTI is a powerful tool to improve communication.
+3. MBTI is a powerful tool for improving communication.

 4. MBTI is a tool to develop leadership skills such as problem-solving, decision-making, change management, and teamwork.